-This guide provides civil engineering majors, graduate students and faculty with links to the best library and internet resources.
-Also includes recommendations for doing a rigourous literature review, how to stay current in your area, and using citation management software.
+This guide provides students and faculty studying materials science and engineering with links to the best library and internet resources.
+Also includes recommendations for doing a rigorous literature review, how to stay current in your area, and using citation management software.

-Resources tells you what resources to use to find the information you need.
-Organized by the type of literature used by material scientists and engineers; on each sub-page, we'll link you to the best library and internet resources for that document type; many of these resources have instructions or tutorials for effective searching.
+Resources is organized by the type of literature most used by engineers; on each sub-section, we'll link you to the best library and internet resources for that document type; many of these resources have instructions or tutorials for effective searching.

 Knovel A full text database of handbooks, encyclopedias and manuals for most areas of engineering.
 Great place to find quick facts, formulas and properties of materials.

 SciFinder An index to journal articles, conference papers, dissertations and patents for all areas of pure and applied chemistry.
 Also has sections for chemical reactions, properties of substances, and catalog of manufacturers/suppliers.